33.6

 About Lee County, Mississippi

-Lee County outperforms national median
+Lee County trails the national median

 Score breakdown